Let's start with an easy one.

 1. Red Pepper - Pretty much everything here is spicy-hot, so not for wimpy palates.
-The menu is fairly long and somewhat exotic, featuring dishes made with rabbit, or guts.
-We enjoy spicy food though, and have never had a disappointing meal here.
+The menu is fairly long and somewhat exotic, featuring dishes made with rabbit, intestines, and kidney.
+But also plenty of delicious pork, chicken, and beef options.
+When we're in the mood for ma la, we go to Red Pepper.
+We've never had a disappointing meal here.
 (11 Allegheny Ave, Towson, MD 21204)

 2. Asian Kebab & Hot Pot - We were sad when Hunan Taste suddenly closed, but overjoyed when that restaurant's owners opened Asian Kebab much closer to us.
 While cooking skewers of meat and dunking bits of this and that into bubbling tabletop hot pots can be fun, the kitchen dishes are excellent and not to be missed.
 The ma po tofu is outrageously good, and we have enjoyed the pea shoots and Kung Pao chicken as well.
 (1414 York Rd, Lutherville Timonium, MD, 21093)